hexlo/terraria-server-docker/index.md

 To dettach without stopping the container:
 `ctrl+p ctrl+q`

+### Important!
-### *Important: if you want the server to start automatically, you need to provide a world path by defining the environment variable `world` as shown bellow.*
+if you want the server to start automatically, you need to provide a world path by defining the environment variable `world` as shown bellow.
 ### docker-compose.yml exemple:
 ```
 version: '3'